-English 1000: All first year PhD students teach English 1000, and anyone who teaches two courses per semester should generally expect that at least one of these will be English 1000.
-In addition to the “regular” sections of English 1000 (capped at 20 students), we offer a number of sections for international students (English 1000 IS, capped at 15) and for Honors students (English 1000H, capped at 20).
+English 1000: First year PhD students teach English 1000, and anyone who teaches two courses per semester should generally expect that at least one of these will be English 1000.
+In their first year, funded MA students receive teaching training through the Composition Program and through tutoring in the Writing Center during their first semester and teach one section of English 1000 in their second semester.
+In addition to the traditional sections of English 1000 (capped at 20 students), we offer a number of sections for international students (English 1000 IS, capped at 15) and for Honors students (English 1000H, capped at 20).

 English 2010 (Intermediate Composition): Usually 3-4 sections per semester, capped at 15.
-Can be requested once the student has successfully taught 1000.
+Students can request to teach English 2010 once they have successfully taught English 1000.

 English 2030 (Professional Writing): Usually 3 sections per semester.
 Meets in a computer classroom, capped at 20 students.
-Can be requested once the student has successful taught 1000.
+Students can request to teach English 2030 once they have successfully taught English 1000.

 Teaching Assistants in Large Enrollment Classes: These are arranged by and with individual faculty members who are teaching larger courses at the 3000 and 4000 levels.
 Such assignments are contingent upon the class enrolling enough students to support a TA position, and are usually given to advanced graduate students in their particular field of study.

-Creative Writing Workshops: Usually after one year of teaching in the composition program, Creative Writing graduate students can teach introductory-level workshops (1510- Intro to Fiction, 1520- Intro to Nonfiction Prose, 1530-Intro to Poetry) and, at times, Intermediate workshops (2510, 2520, and 2530).
+Creative Writing Workshops: Usually after one semester or more of teaching in the composition program, Creative Writing graduate students can teach introductory-level workshops (1510- Intro to Fiction, 1520- Intro to Nonfiction Prose, 1530-Intro to Poetry) and, at times, Intermediate workshops (2510, 2520, and 2530).
 These classes are capped at 15 and are assigned by the Director of Creative Writing.

 On occasion there are sections of the Advanced workshops that are available to graduate students.